Botox And Dysport in Boston for wrinkles

 Releasing the strain of muscles on the face and scalp can also help reduce the frequency and severity of migraine headaches.
 Patients with frequent migraines causing disruption in school or work schedule can benefit tremendously from Botox treatments when other treatments fail.
 Improvement with Botox may also be an indication for surgical release.
-Patients who are followed closely by a neurologist and who benefit from Botox might consider a procedure for decompression of nerves on the forehead or back of the skull.
+Patients who are followed closely by a neurologist and who benefit from Botox might also consider a procedure for decompression of nerves on the forehead or back of the skull.
 Dr. Taylor and Dr. Sullivan are craniofacial surgeons as well as board certified plastic surgeons and have expertise with operating on facial and scalp nerves.
 Forehead nerves, known as the supraorbital and supratrochlear nerves, can be decompressed through cosmetically favorable incisions in the upper eyelid such as those used for an eyelid lift.
 Eyelid lift, or blepharoplasty, can also be performed simultaneously with releasing compressed nerves causing migraine headaches.
 This procedure can be performed under local anesthesia with limited downtime and a relatively rapid recovery.
 Another common site of nerve compression is the occipital nerves on the back of the head.
 The occipital nerves can become compressed by the occipital arteries and muscles leading to migraine headaches.
-Through an incision hidden in the hair on the back of the head, Dr. Taylor and Dr. Sullivan can release the occipital nerves to help alleviate nerve compression that may be contributing to migraine headaches.
+Through an incision hidden in the hair on the back of the head, Dr. Taylor and Dr. Sullivan can release and decompress the occipital nerves to help alleviate nerve compression that may be contributing to migraine headaches.
 No hair is cut and patients recover rapidly and go home on the same day with this short procedure.

 Botox for Hyperhydrosis